richgieg/TournamentResults/README.md

 parts: defining the database schema (SQL table definitions), and writing the code that will use it."

+To execute this project, please follow the steps in the sections below.

 ----
 ## Install VirtualBox 4.3
 VirtualBox 4.3 is required for Vagrant to function.
 The steps for installing it